Devian4748/learning-threejs/README.md

 > **Gimbal Lock**
 > while you rotate the x axis, you also change the other axes' orientation.
 The rotation applies in the following order: x, y, and then z.
 That can result in weird behaviors like one named gimbal lock when one axis has no more effect, all because of the previous ones.

-We can change this order by using the reorder(...) method and this is why most engines and 3D softwares use another solution named **Quaternion**.
+We can change this order by using the reorder(...) method

 _Quaternion_

 The quaternion property also expresses a rotation, but in a more mathematical way, which solves the order problem.

-**Object3D.prototype.lookAt(Vector3)**
-Object3D instances have a method that lets you ask an object to look at something.

-The object will automatically rotate its -z axis toward the target you provided.

 ### Scene graph